 “The Transparent Network Substrate (TNS) listener is a service which establishes and maintains connections with Oracle database services.
 When it receives a request from a client, the TNS listener establishes a connection between the client and server over a transparent network substrate, which allows communication regardless of the network protocol being used by either system.”

-Before 10g TNS listener is not defended by password or ‘ADMIN_RESTRICTIONS' option by default.
-We should use ‘set_log' command for SMB relay.
+Before 10g TNS listener is not defended by password or ‘ADMIN_RESTRICTIONS’ option by default.
+We should use ‘set_log’ command for the SMB relay.

 The command ‘set_log’ sets a way to TNS listener’s log file.
 We can use either an original Oracle tool – ‘lsnrctl’ or a Perl script – ‘tnscmd’ to exploit this vulnerability.